 Taking around 18 years to mature is unheard of in other species.
 This is over 20% of a modern human’s lifespan and probably over half a hunter-gatherer’s life.
 Some scientists think that it was some time between 300,000 and 800,000 years ago that humans began reaching the age of 13 without being physically mature.
 The evolution of teenagers – humans aged over 12 who are not yet adults – may have preceded the massive growth of human brains that occurred around 250,000 years ago.
 This leads to the intriguing possibility that prolonged adolescence may have been one of the factors that contributed to increased brain size.

-As the World Health Organization defines ‘youths’ as those aged 15–24, reports of New Zealand’s high youth suicide rate do not represent teen suicide rates.
-The teenage (15–19 years) male suicide rate is about half the rate of that for adult males aged 20–24.
-Male youth suicide rates began to rise in the 1970s, peaked in the mid-1990s and declined a little over the late 1990s.
-While the female youth suicide rate is lower, it has steadily increased since the 1980s.
-Suicide rates for teenage females (15–19 years) are similar to female young adults (20–24 years).
+The World Health Organization defines ‘youths’ as those aged 15-24, and New Zealand has a high youth suicide rate compared to other OECD countries.
+However the teenage (15-19 years) male suicide rate has generally been lower than that for young adult (20-24 years) and middle aged males (35-49 years).
+Male youth suicide rates began to rise in the 1970s, peaked in the mid-1990s and declined from the late 1990s before rising again.
+While the female youth suicide rate is lower overall, it has steadily increased since the 1980s and in 2013 the highest rates among women were in the 15-19 age group.
 A higher male suicide rate does not mean that suicide is primarily a male problem.
 Females make more suicide attempts than males, but tend to choose methods that are less lethal.

 The behaviour of young people often attracts public attention, especially when they behave in ways that older people consider unacceptable.